nikkittmess/CODES.BY.ME/README.md

-## C ASSIGNMENT CODES
+## CODES WRITTEN BY ME
-This repository includes C codes that were to given to me as assignments.
+This repository includes codes that were assignments/done for fun.